 - Soft sleeper in a 4 berth cabin

-For a longer overnight trip it’s recommended taking a bed.
+For a longer overnight trip, it’s recommended taking a bed.
 If you don’t mind sharing your cabin with a lot of people, you can opt for the hard sleeper, with the cheapest bunks the highest ones and the most expensive ones the bottom ones.
 The highest ones are not very comfortable as you cannot sit straight and are obliged to lie down for the whole duration of the ride, so bear that in mind while booking.
 The 4 berth sleeper is supposed to be a bit larger which means it is more comfortable for tall people.

 The trains run fairly on time, but it is recommended to be at the station at a bit before, so you can get installed easily.
 To board the train you have to show your ticket to the train attendees.
-Once in the train you can get acquainted with your fellow cabin users.
+Once on the train you can get acquainted with your fellow cabin users.
 The new cars have modern toilets and there is toilet paper, but that might run out, so bring your own.
 Also some tickets include a meal, but you are able to buy snacks and beverages from the train attendants too.
 If you are picky, we suggest bringing your own snacks and drinks.
-Once in the train, just sit back, relax and enjoy the scenery.
-If you are travelling between Hue and Da Nang you can see the marvellous Hai Van Pass and the coast line.
+Once on the train, just sit back, relax and enjoy the scenery.
+If you are travelling between Hue and Da Nang you can see the marvellous Hai Van Pass and the coastline.